 - Center pop-ups.
 The center of the screen is the most common place to display pop-ups.
 Here they are much more likely to be noticed.

 - Sidebar pop-ups.
 They appear when a user scrolls the corresponding page and look like a small humble window on its left or right side.
-These pop-ups are often used instead of timed pop-ups (will be further described) which are simply shown with 5-30 second interval.
-Scroll pop-ups appear when a user already had enough time to check out most of the page.
+These pop-ups are often used instead of timed pop-ups (will be further described), shown with 5-30 second intervals.
+Scroll pop-ups appear when users have enough time to check out most of the page.
 Therefore, they are relevant to the user path.

-- Footer (also opt-in) pop-ups are added in a similar way yet they are pinned at the bottom of a website.
-Such windows are an optimum choice to collect subscribers, provide seasonal and time-limited offers, discounts, sales.
-So, whereas after spending 5-30 seconds on a website, users cannot be deeply engaged and are irritated by being distracted from the content, a bottom (or side) pop-up actually just complements the page.
+- Footer (also opt-in) pop-ups are added similarly yet pinned at the bottom of a website.
+Such windows are an optimum choice for collecting subscribers and provide seasonal and time-limited offers, discounts, and sales.
+So, whereas after spending 5-30 seconds on a website, users cannot be deeply engaged and are irritated by being distracted by the content, a bottom (or side) pop-up complements the page.

 Pop-ups can be a full-fledged replacement for landings, promo and product pages.
-There are almost no limitations to their application.
+There are almost no limitations to the application.

 - Subscription.
 Such pop-up windows are placed in blogs.
 They usually consist of a call-to-action, 1-2 fields (name, email), and a button.
 You can motivate users to subscribe with useful updates, unique content, gift books, and podcasts.

-- Promo offers, discounts.
-Pop-ups can also be used to display seasonal and time-limited offers, provide product recommendations, etc. Their primary goal is to increase sales (including repeat sales).
+- Promo offers discounts.
+Pop-ups can also display seasonal and time-limited offers, provide product recommendations, etc. The primary goal is to increase sales (including repeat sales).
 The standard structure of such pop-ups: a call to action, 1-3 fields (name, phone number, email), and a button.
-To motivate users to act, it’s important to specify the real amount of discount and clearly explain the terms of the promo.
+To motivate users to act, it’s important to specify the discount amount and clearly explain the promo terms.

 - Callback.
-This is another type of pop-ups that can considerably help to increase primary sales.
+This is another type of pop-up that can considerably help to increase direct sales.
 Users often cannot decide whether to place an order.
-Professional advice is like a sedative to them, a chance to hold off the very purchase, and part with their money later.
+Professional advice is like a sedative, a chance to hold off the very purchase and part with money later.
 The standard structure: a call to action, 1-2 fields (name, phone), and a button.
-To increase user motivation, it would be helpful to stress that the consultation is free.
+It would be helpful to stress that the consultation is free to increase user motivation.